hipe/tmx/doc/issues/110-hipes-rules-of-order.md

 # working draft of "rules of order" for declaring things :[#110]

+(EDIT: this is a historical document but we have deprecated half of these conventions (the half about alphabetical order) in lieu of [#129] the "Clean Code" top-down narrative story order)

 ## In summary, when defining a class (and module where applicable):

 1. the dsl section: the extension clauses, with any dsl calls